niklaushirt/ibm-aiops-deployer/doc/LOCAL_ANSIBLE_INSTALL.md

 #### 3.4.1.3 Simulate the incident

-Click on the red `Create Incident Memory Leak` button
+Click on the red `Create Incident Memory` button

 This will create alerts and an incident in IBMAIOps.